osate/osate2/alisa/org.osate.alisa.help/help/markdown/AlisaDoc.md

 Assurance cases get automatically instantiated as *assurance case result instances*.
 Assurance case result instances are then executed to verify AADL instance models for the root system implementation specified in each assurance plan and the results are recorded.
 Assurance case result instances are represented by the Assure notation in files with the extension assure.

-## Assurance Case and Assurance Plan
+## Assurance Case and Assurance Plans

 Users will define at least one assurance case for a system.
 It specifies the complete set of verification activities to be performed for the